Wine is made to drink with food. If you come to try our wines you may stay for a light lunch in our cellar door of small plates to share.

 - Braised leeks with goat curd, blood orange and mint

 - Tomato salad with red wine vinegar, mint and feta

 - Figs with vinocotto and jamon

 These are simple dishes.
 As with our wines, we like to let the produce speak.
 The apples and figs are from the Mock family’s bio-dynamic orchard around the corner.
 Goat curd from Main Ridge Dairy.
 The vinocotto we make ourselves by boiling down a stockpot of shiraz grape juice and adding a little red wine vinegar.

 To get the most from an informal lunch at the cellar door, leave the menu to us.
-We’ll feed you a little plate of everything to make a light lunch no matter if you’re a party of two or a party of eight.
+We’ll feed you a little plate of everything to make a light lunch no matter if you’re a party of two or a party of six.